visionof2030-pixel/SG3-1_6-review-/README.md

                     ],
                     correctAnswer: 2,
                     explanation: {
-                        correct: "ممتاز!
-'The phone has been repaired.' هي الصيغة الصحيحة.",
+                        correct: "Excellent!
+'The phone has been repaired.' is the correct form.",
-                        wrong: "خطأ. صيغة المضارع التام المبني للمجهول: have/has + been + past participle",
+                        wrong: "Wrong.
+Present perfect passive form: have/has + been + past participle",
-                        grammar: "المضارع التام المبني للمجهول: Subject + have/has + been + past participle",
+                        grammar: "Present Perfect Passive: Subject + have/has + been + past participle",
-                        example: "مثال: The work has been completed.
+                        example: "Example: The work has been completed.
 The letters have been sent."
                     }
                 }
             ],